VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/World Bank Trade Data e6e54a00bc574c639cfa165458c71232.md

 # World Bank Trade Data

-Graph features in papers: 3
-Appeared in years: 2
+Graph features in papers: clusters (generated),generic,generic,large Appeared in years: 2006,2015
 Type of Collection: Single Graph is it stored properly?: No must be analyzed: No